hormoneinc/cloud-highway-one/README.md

 ## How can I get the data?

-- You can deploy this entire service in your own infrastructure and modify the code to store/use data in the way as you wish; or,
+- You can modify the code to store/use data in the way as you wish and deploy to your own infrastructures; or,
-- You can use the public API endpoints we provided for **free**! (with limitations on request rates and request counts to prevent from abuse); or,
+- You can use the public API endpoints we provided for **free** (with limitations on request rates and request counts to prevent from abuse); or,
-- You can pay a small amount of fee to use the public API endpoints with higher request rates and higher request counts; or,
+- You can pay a small amount of fee to use the public API endpoints with higher limits; or,
-- You can pay (still) a small amount of fee to use the public API endpoints unlimited.
+- You can pay higher (but still small) fee to use the public API endpoints unlimited.

-If you are interested in using the public API endpoints, please go to [our page at RapidAPI](https://rapidapi.com/hormone-hormone-default/api/cloud-highway-one)
+### If you are interested in using the public API endpoints

+Please go to [our page at RapidAPI](https://rapidapi.com/hormone-hormone-default/api/cloud-highway-one) and follow the instructions to register.

-RapidAPI.com is an API marketplace; we are not associated with them in any way.
+RapidAPI.com is a third-party API marketplace; we are not associated with them in any ways.

-The user interface of RapidAPI.com is a little bit counterintuitive to use (at least for me), you might spend some time to get familiar with it (their service is pretty good though).
+The user interface of RapidAPI.com is a little bit counterintuitive to use (at least for me), you might need some time to get familiar with it (their service is pretty good though).

+We suggest that you use our [GitHub project page](https://github.com/hormoneinc/cloud-highway-one) as your API Documentation Reference, as RapidAPI's website is somewhat confusing.

 ## Why are there limitations for using your API if it is open source?